cloudfoundry/stratos/deploy/all-in-one/README.md

 # Deploying with the All-In-One Docker Container

-The all-in-One container sets up the Stratos Console components in a single container.
+The all-in-one container sets up the Stratos Console components in a single container.

 ## Requirements: